-Bhimphedi Children’s Home, also known as Bhimphedi Balmandir, is property of Nepal Children Organization.
+BHIMPHEDI CHILDREN HOME (H1), also known as Bhimphedi Balmandir, is the property of Nepal Children Organization.
 It was founded in 2001 and is managed by Amics del Nepal since 2007.

-Through the Children’s Home, Amics del Nepal runs cooperation projects in the village to improve life conditions of its inhabitants and promote the sustainable development and the equal opportunities among its citizens.
+Through the children home, Amics del Nepal aims to fulfill its educational and health goals.
+It sees to the complete supervision and management of the children home.
+Also, Amics del Nepal runs cooperation projects in the village to improve living conditions of its inhabitants and promote sustainable development and equal opportunities among its community members.

 To see the last news on this program, click here!